By Brian G. Cafferty, partner at GoldMark Partners LLP

 About the Author

-Brian G. Cafferty a partner at GoldMark Partners LLP, a boutique law firm based in Needham, Massachusetts, that focuses on commercial real estate and corporate law.
+Brian G. Cafferty is a partner at GoldMark Partners LLP, a boutique law firm based in Needham, Massachusetts, that focuses on commercial real estate and corporate law.
 His background encompasses real estate, corporate governance, and finance, acquisitions, zoning, commercial leasing and environmental compliance.
 He is also experienced with Chapter 91 filled tidelands and Chapter 21E hazardous waste sites.
 Brian can be reached at bcafferty@goldmarkllp.com.